Azure/azure-iot-sdks/c/doc/run_sample_on_beaglebone_black.md

-# Getting started - running a C sample application on a Beaglebone Black device
+# Getting started - running a C sample application on a BeagleBone Black device

-This "Getting Started" document shows you how to build and run the **simplesample_amqp** application on a Beaglebone Black device.
-This sample application connects your Beaglebone to an IoT hub.
+This "Getting Started" document shows you how to build and run the **simplesample_amqp** application on a BeagleBone Black device.
+This sample application connects your BeagleBone to an IoT hub.

 **Table of Contents**
 - [Requirements](#Requirements)